kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-08-24

+@jhchabran This morning [INC-140] happenend and as it affected DotCom, I jumped in to help.
+Olaf was already there and quickly identified the problem.
+We rolled out a fix and I expedited its deployment.

+Olaf didn't know about `sg ci build`, so we showed it to him.
+Strangely though, adding his token through `sg` didn't work, so we need to double check that it's working.

 ## 2022-07-13

 @jhchabran I've added two new how-tos, covering how to deal with custom step notifications and soft failures: https://github.com/sourcegraph/sourcegraph/pull/38718